The classic "black box" approach - input goes in,

 adapted_model = self.adaptive_learner.adapted_model

-# Then tackle the new problem step by step
+# Then tackle the problem step by step

 return self.cot_processor.process_query_with_model(query, adapted_model)